 People love to gossip , came Cadence’s observation.

 Olive jumped at the echo of her voice inside his head.
 They still seemed to be synchronized, unfortunately, but at least it was to a lesser degree than before.

 He slipped through a door that led to the stairwell.
-He peered up, squinting at the stretch of red carpet extending up numerous zigzagging staircases.
-He then glanced down at the same red zigzagging below downward.
+Peering up it, he squinted at the stretch of red carpet extending up numerous zigzagging staircases.
+He then glanced down at the same red zigzagging downward.

-Okay, so you wanted to visit your family.
-That’s really cute of ya, but what does this have to do with the whole Trystan-and-assassin thing?
+Okay, so ya wanted ta visit your family.
+That’s really cute of ya, but what does this have ta do with the whole Trystan-and-assassin thing?

 “The royal dungeon is beneath the palace,” Olive sighed.
 “It’s where Trystan is being kept and interrogated, probably.”

 Saints.
 You keep a dungeon beneath your royal palace?
 Monarchies are really somethin’ else.

 Olive waved away her thoughts and began his descent.
 He moved quickly, but quietly.
 Tense.
 As he went deeper and deeper down, the decorative walls became bare and unpainted and the carpet was traded for hard concrete flooring.